CloudLabsAI-Azure/RTIAD-Workshop/English/labs/lab-06.md

     ![](../media/lab-06/image16.png)

-4. Open a New tab within your Environment Edge Browser and go to **Teams.Microsoft.com**.
+4. Open a New tab within your Environment Edge Browser and go to **[Teams](https://teams.microsoft.com/v2/)**.

+5. Sign in with your environment credentials.

+     - **Username/Email**:<inject key="AzureAdUserEmail"></inject>

+     - **Password**:<inject key="AzureAdUserPassword"></inject>

-5. Sign in with your environment credentials if you are asked.
-A message to start a trial may appear and you will want to accept this.
+6. If you are asked, a message to start a trial may appear and you will want to accept this.

-6. You should have a message within teams letting you know that the CTR is less than 20.
+7. You should have a message within teams letting you know that the CTR is less than 20.

     ![](../media/lab-06/image17.png)

-7. Navigate back to the Reflex experience and let's create another trigger.
+8. Navigate back to the Reflex experience and let's create another trigger.

 ## Task 3: Create A New Reflex Object from Data Stream

-1. Select the object labeled **KQL Source Event** and then select **New Rule.**
+1. Select the object labeled **KQL Source Event** and then select **New Rule** from this data stream.

     ![](../media/lab-06/image18.png)